2016 World's Strongest Man

 The 2016 World's Strongest Man was the 39th edition of the World's Strongest Man competition.
 The event was held in Kasane, Botswana, from August 13 to 20.
 Brian Shaw won his 4th World's Strongest Man title, putting him in an elite group of only three other men; Jón Páll Sigmarsson, Magnús Ver Magnússon, and Žydrūnas Savickas.
 Only Mariusz Pudzianowski holds more titles, with a total of five.

 Various world records were broken in the course of the qualifying heats and the grand final, including the Keg Toss at 7 meters 25 centimetres.
 Eddie Hall broke another deadlift world record.

+Participants

 Heat Results

 The heats were held in various parts of Kasane, Botswana, such as the golf course and hot springs.
 Each heat allowed for a maximum of 42 points to be scored by competitors.
 The scoring worked the same as in the prior year but not previous years; in the final event in the heats, the Atlas Stones were awarded double points.
 The top two from each heat qualified for the grand final.
 There were six events in each heat chosen out of the following: Loading Race, Hercules Hold, Truck Pull, Squat Lift, Dumbbell Press, Atlas Stones, Viking Press, and Keg Toss.